efabless/openlane2/docs/source/usage/caravel/index.md

 └──────────────┴──────────────┴──────────────┴──────────┴──────────────┴──────────────┴──────────────┴──────────────┴───────────┴─────────────┴──────────────┴─────────────┴──────────────┘
 ```

-As seen in the report, there are no hold nor setup violations.
+As seen in the report, there are no hold or setup violations.
 There are only
 Max Cap and Max Slew violations.
 To see the violations:

 1. Open the report `checks` under `xx-openroad-stapostpnr/max_ss_100C_1v60`